adamrubinfeld/Dashboard/README.md

 # Usage
+- Before making any changes, make sure to backup your Robot's code, If you have Github repository - It might be a good time to [commit & push](https://readwrite.com/2013/10/02/github-for-beginners-part-2/)
 - Through your computer, connect to Wifi Direct hosted by your robot controller.
 - Open FTC Dashboard on Intellij and run it.
 - Copy the IP address on the console